wrnas/OpenTangYuan/README.md

 - 📁 **Rich local and enterprise integrations**
   Automates files, email, browsers, screenshots, desktop applications, enterprise messaging, and other local resources through a unified interface.

-- 🌐 **Unified REST / OpenAPI interfaces**
+- 🌐 **Discovery APIs and two execution request forms**
-  Provides consistent discovery and execution APIs that can be integrated with Coze, Dify, GPTs, desktop clients, or custom AI agents.
+  Provides capability-discovery APIs together with a standard Web API execution form and JSON-compatible execution variants for platforms such as Coze or Dify.

-- 🛡️ **Security-first execution model**
+- 🛡️ **Policy-controlled execution model**
-  Supports path allowlists, executable allowlists, policy validation, execution logging, and other controls to reduce the risks of AI-driven automation.
+  Supports agent-facing API-key authentication, path allowlists, executable allowlists, argument validation, execution logging, and other controls to reduce the risks of AI-driven automation.
+These controls are not a substitute for process sandboxing or semantic data-loss prevention.

 ---